LookHere/SocialMediaAnalysis/README.md

 - [x] break up job descriptions into buckets
 - [x] find the most common words in those buckets
 - [x] create a wordcloud to visually display the most common words
-- [ ] build something that merges similar terms (Recruiting and Talent Acquisition)
+- [ ] build something that merges similar terms (like "Recruiting" and "Talent Acquisition")
 - [ ] compare this to similar roles, like Head of Finance
+- [ ] perform sentiment analysis to see which roles have the most positive phrasing
-- [ ] understand which roles use “years of experience” and if the years are correlated to anything
+- [ ] understand which roles use “years of experience” and what the year correlate to
 - [ ] see which benefits organizations are using to attract candidates
-- [ ] analyze DEIB (Diversity, Equity, Inclusion, and Belonging) statements to see outward facing cultural changes
+- [ ] analyze DEIB (Diversity, Equity, Inclusion, and Belonging) statements to see outward facing cultural values
-- [ ] develop a system to automatically pull this data
+- [ ] develop a system to automatically scrape websites to pull in the job descriptions
-- [ ] develop a system to automatically break the data into the right buckets (or at least help speed up that process)
+- [ ] develop a system to automatically divides the data into the right buckets (or at least help speed up that process)

 <kbd><img src="https://github.com/LookHere/SocialMediaAnalysis/blob/main/Files/Images/HeadOfHRWordCloud.jpeg" width=100% height=100%></kbd>